FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 - The dealer's bet goes back to the dealer, whether it is placed on the winning batch or not.

 # Additional Rounds
 No particular setup is given for playing additional rounds.
-When playing at a casino or parlour, the dealer will remain the dealer, though the players may cycle their seating positions.

-In casual games, the dealer may either remain fixed, or lose their role if the batch he/she placed a wager onto loses during the showdown.
-In this case, the player to their right becomes the next dealer.
+Players can keep playing for as many rounds as they want.

 # Bibliography
 - https://www.h-eba.com/heba/gamble/main09.html